-Armed with a licence to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.
+Armed with a license to kill, Secret Agent James Bond sets out on his first mission as 007, and must defeat a private banker to terrorists in a high stakes game of poker at Casino Royale, Montenegro, but things are not what they seem.

 Is there solace in revenge?
 Bond and "M" sniff a shadowy international network of power and corruption reaping billions.
 As Bond pursues the agents of an assassination attempt on "M," all roads lead to Dominic Greene, a world-renowned developer of green technology.
 Greene, a nasty piece of work, is intent on securing a barren area of Bolivia in exchange for assisting a strongman stage a coup there.
 The CIA looks the other way, and only Bond, with help from a retired spy and from a mysterious beauty, stands in Greene's way.
 "M" wonders if she can trust Bond, or if vengeance possesses him.
 Beyond that, can anyone drawn to Bond live to tell the tale?Written by

 763 of 1,095 people found this review helpful.